Crochet Your Own Kitchen Towels – Free Pattern

-To get out of my rut and bring a little cheer to the home, I decided to work on something colourful this time.
-I came up with these fun kitchen towels made with Paintbox Yarns Cotton DK.
-I love the colour palette – there are so many choices, and I’m always excited when the yarn arrives and I get to see it in person.
+I decided to work with Paintbox Yarns Cotton DK this time because I love the colour palette – there are so many choices, and I’m always excited when the yarn arrives and I get to see it in person.
 I was not disappointed when the Kingfisher Blue arrived, which is the blue that I used to make these towels.
 All I can say is that this colour is even more stunning in person than in the photos!
 And the texture is so, so soft and perfect for towels and washcloths.
-I highly recommend that you try out this yarn line – I just know you will fall in love with it like I have!
+I highly recommend that you try out this yarn line.
+I just know you will fall in love with it like I have for anything that requires 100% cotton dk weight yarn!

 Please note that some of the links on this page are affiliate links and I will earn a commission if you purchase through these links.
 I use all of the products listed on this page and recommend them because they are companies that I have found helpful and trustworthy.
 Please let me know if you have any questions about anything I have recommended!